Piano Sonata No. 7 (Scriabin)

 The Piano Sonata No. 7, Op.
 64, subtitled Messe Blanche (White Mass), was written by Alexander Scriabin in 1911.
+The idea and the first sketches of the Sixth Sonata by A. N. Scriabin originated in a country house on the estate of Obraztsovo-Karpovo, Serpukhov district, Moscow province (now Bolshoe Obraztsovo, Stupino city district, Moscow region).
 As one of the late piano sonatas of Scriabin's career, the music is highly chromatic and almost atonal.
 George Perle says that, "the primary set upon which the Seventh Sonata is based," is, in linear order as spelled by Scriabin, E, F♯, G, A, B♭, C, D♭, and that the mystic chord may be derived from the quartal spelling of this set (with D♮ and without G).

 Background

 The White Mass is closely related to its predecessor, the sixth sonata.
 Both works were written in 1911–12 and have structurally and stylistically more in common than any other pair of Scriabin sonatas.
 Scriabin reportedly feared the sixth sonata, considering the work to be corrupted by demonic forces and going so far as to refuse to play the work in public.
 Scriabin composed his seventh sonata as an exorcism against the darkness of the sixth sonata, subtitling the work White Mass in order to reflect its celestial nature.
 He intended the mood of the piece to be ecstatic, evoking images of winged flight, voluptuous rapture and overwhelming forces.

 The composer was especially fond of the piece, probably due to its messianic context and perfected structure, which features more contrast, rhythmic and dynamic, than most of his work.
 Like the second sonata however, the White Mass gave him a great deal of trouble during its composition.

 The White Mass Sonata is not structurally directly related to Scriabin's ninth sonata, which was composed in 1912–13 and would later earn the nickname Black Mass Sonata.